-Minneapolis 2040 provides the following guidance on lot combinations:
+Minneapolis 2040 provides the following guidance on lot combinations in each built form district:

-- Interior 1 generally does not allow combinations; - Interior 2 permits limited combinations;

-o Interior 3 supports small and moderate-sized lots, including on combined lots
+- Interior 1 generally does not allow combinations; - Interior 2 permits limited combinations; - Interior 3 supports small and moderate-sized lots, including on combined lots

 Maximum lot area requirements are proposed to limit lot combinations where single-family dwellings are allowed (R1-R4 and OR1 Districts) and will only apply to dwellings with 1 to 3 units.
-To prevent circumventing the intent of the ordinance, the maximum lot size requirement will apply to each principal structure in cluster developments in each district where the maximum will apply.
+The table below shows the difference between the required minimum lot size requirement and the proposed maximum.
+An exception to these requirements will apply in large lot areas where the minimum lot area requirement is already increased (based on average lot size) to maintain the large lot character of the area.
+A larger maximum lot area requirement will apply in those areas that would be based on the average lot area.